Linear-Quadratic Mean Field Control with Non-Convex Data: Introduction

-One of the main focuses of the current manuscript is to investigate the global well-posedness of the Hamilton-Jacobi equation \eqref{eq:HJBint} for the LQ mean field control problem \eqref{eq:xint}-\eqref{eq:valueint}.
-Compared to the standard LQ mean field control problems, the mean field control problem \eqref{eq:xint}-\eqref{eq:valueint} can non-linearly depend on the mean field term $\mathbb E[x(t)|\mathcal{F}_t^{W^0}]$ and its dependence needed not to be convex.
+One of the main focuses of the current manuscript is to investigate the global well-posedness of the Hamilton-Jacobi equation \eqref{pde3} for the LQ mean field control problem \eqref{sde1}-\eqref{eq:valueint}.
+Compared to the standard LQ mean field control problems, the mean field control problem \eqref{sde1}-\eqref{eq:valueint} can non-linearly depend on the mean field term $\mathbb{E}^{mf}[x(t)|\mathcal{F}_t^{W^0}]$, and this dependence needed not to be convex.
 Therefore, all the existing methods to deal with LQ mean field control problems become to be infeasible to ours.
 To tackle our mean field control problem, we first use the stochastic maximum principle and the inverse function theorem to obtain the associated stochastic Hamiltonian system.
 Apart from all the previous works on LQ mean field control problems, we artificially add the dynamics of the conditional expectation of the state process given the common noise into the stochastic Hamiltonian system to make our mean field control problem to be time-consistent.
 Such observation has already been made in Yong \cite{yong2013linear,yong2017linear}.
 Therefore, our stochastic Hamiltonian system consists of two forward SDEs characterizing the dynamics of the state of the particles and its conditional expectation, and one backward SDE characterizing the optimal control.
 Through introducing a Riccati equation, we are able to remove the state of the particles from the stochastic Hamiltonian system and thus decrease the dimension of the stochastic Hamiltonian system.
 This allows us to use the idea in \cite{Tchuendom2020,li2023linear,Tchuendom2018} to show the global well-posedness of the stochastic Hamiltonian system through the non-degeneracy of the common noise without any convexity conditions on the data with respect to the mean field term.
 Moreover, we obtain the closed-loop form of the optimal control.
-We then can further show that the decoupling field of the stochastic Hamiltonian system has enough regularity to uniquely solve the vectorial Hamilton-Jacobi equation, i.e. the equation obtained by differentiating the Hamilton-Jacobi equation \eqref{eq:HJBint} in $\mu$.
-Finally, we can use the vectorial Hamilton-Jacobi equation to establish the global well-posedness result for classical solutions of the Hamilton-Jacobi equation \eqref{eq:HJBint}.
-We also apply the same idea to show the global well-posedness of the Hamilton-Jacobi equation for the corresponding $N$-particle system.
+We then can further show that the decoupling field of the stochastic Hamiltonian system has enough regularity to uniquely solve the vectorial Hamilton-Jacobi equation, i.e. the equation obtained by differentiating the Hamilton-Jacobi equation \eqref{pde3} in $\mu$.
+Finally, we can use the vectorial Hamilton-Jacobi equation to establish the global well-posedness result for classical solutions of the Hamilton-Jacobi equation \eqref{pde3}.
+The key idea of the proof is to transform the well-posedness problem of the infinite-dimensional Hamilton-Jacobi equation into the well-posedness problem of two finite-dimensional PDEs.
+These two PDEs are the decoupling field of a system of forward-backward stochastic differential equations (FBSDEs) and a Riccati equation derived from the stochastic maximum principle.
+We also apply the same idea to show the global well-posedness of the Hamilton-Jacobi equation for the corresponding $N$-particle systems.